 [ExpertPhotography is supported by readers.
 Product links on ExpertPhotography are referral links.
-If you use one of these and buy something we make a little bit of money.
+If you use one of these and buy something, we make a little bit of money.
 Need more info?
 See how it all works here.]

 Inkjet printers print by spraying small droplets of ink pigments on a sheet of paper.
 This is a controlled action.
 Dynamic colouring effect comes from varying the amount of ink sprayed from each colour cartridge.

 High-quality paper absorbs the right amount of ink.
 It gives the print a glossy and shiny appeal.
 The most common types of paper for printing photos are glossy, lustre and baryta paper.

-An ink-jet printer uses a printer cartridge that creates an image that is 300 x 300 dpi (dots per inch.)
-Most printer cartridge brands do not create a resolution that is true photo quality.
+An inkjet printer uses a printer cartridge that creates an image that is 300 x 300 dpi (dots per inch).
+Most printer cartridge brands do not create a resolution that is true “photo quality”.

-Upon application of heat, the ink on the ribbon gets vaporized and sticks to the paper.
+Upon application of heat, the ink on the ribbon gets vaporised and sticks to the paper.
 Since it uses controlled heat, print density is modifiable to a minuscule level.
 With this, smooth gradations appear.
 This process is called sublimation.
 The solid present here directly converted to gas.
 It doesn’t reach a liquid state.

 These printers can print at 5760 x 1440 dpi, with 16.77 million different colours.
 It can also print 256 shades of one colour on one single dot with a square resolution.

 That means the colour is the same on both sides.
-The ink-jet does not have this capability.
+The inkjet does not have this capability.

 Printer Settings and Profiles

-RGB (Red Green Blue) profiles are what computer monitors use as their colour profile.
+RGB (“Red Green Blue”) profiles are what computer monitors use as their colour profile.
 This profile supports a much wider range of colours.

 If you are working in Adobe Photoshop, make sure your file is open and go to Image > Mode > CYMK Color.

 Gloss and Semigloss

 Many beginner photographers go for glossy paper.
 This gives the impression of very rich colours.
-It’s great if you are just printing snapshots to show your family.
+It’s great if you are only printing snapshots to show your family.
 The most common types of glossy paper are high gloss, soft gloss, and satin finishes.

 The glossy finish creates reflections and a shine that can obscure your image.
 When considering glossy paper, always think about the lighting conditions your final picture will have.

-If the end result is an exhibition, glossy paper shouldn’t be your first choice.
+If the end result is an exhibition, a glossy paper shouldn’t be your first choice.
 You will get glare from both the print and the glass.

-Canvas is a great option for images you want to print big, or frame.
+Canvas is a great option for images you want to print big or frame.
 A quality canvas print will deliver a matte-like paper finish, keeping the contrast and colour.